Skip to main content

 }'

 The same CoreWeave API access token used for the management API authenticates inference requests when the gateway uses coreWeaveAuth.
 The response is an OpenAI-compatible chat completion.
 Beyond the standard fields, vLLM also returns several engine-specific fields (token_ids, prompt_logprobs, kv_transfer_params, and others).
-These are typically null for normal requests and can be ignored.
+These are typically null for normal requests, so you can ignore them.

 {